unixwzrd/TorchDevice/docs/TorchDevice_Behavior.md

 - **Device Index:**
   The device index is an integer that specifies the device number.
 The default device index is 0.
 On CPU and MPS devices, the index is fixed at 0 (except in special cases), while for CUDA devices it corresponds to the GPU number to use.

+- **Device Index Handling:**
+  For CPU and MPS devices, PyTorch typically sets the device index to `None` unless an explicit index is provided (e.g., 'mps:0').
+TorchDevice defaults the index to `0` for consistency and migration-friendliness, but both `None` and `0` are treated equivalently for these device types.
+This ensures predictable behavior and compatibility, even if future hardware supports multiple devices.

 ### Examples

 - **Implicit Tensor Creation:**